Ingredients

 Done

-You'll need to grind fresh coffee beans yourself before brewing, if you really want a fresh taste.
+Grind Coffee BeansYou'll need to grind fresh coffee beans yourself before brewing, if you really want a fresh taste.
 If you're a daily coffee drinker, grind new beans every morning for the best experience.
 The grind texture is an important aspect of shot quality.
+Too fine a grind will cause a slow, over-extracted shot, so that the espresso will taste burnt and bitter.
+Too coarse a grind, though, the water will move through the beans too fast, will result in an under-extracted shot that is weak, watery and tastes sour.
+The ideal grind texture is something similar to that of granulated sugar. |

 3